 It's difficult to describe exactly what a trip like this means to a VW/Audi enthusiast, or even for a "car guy" in general.
 Luckily, most of you reading this already understand.
 It is the fulfillment of a dream, the marking off of a bucket list item.
 For years we read articles about, saw videos about and discussed loosely making a trip to the biggest VW/Audi show in the world - Worthersee treffen.
 Our discussions suddenly became more real when Jamie from Orchid Euro contacted us about helping him with his build for Worthersee 2016.
 He wanted to completely restore, in 90 days, a 1996 Golf Harlequin to bring it to the 35th anniversary of the show.
 It was ambitious for sure, to paint, assemble, and bring back to life a car that had not driven in years.
-For more of the story of the car, check out our article on it HERE.
 To get to the heart of the matter - with the help of many along the way, the build was a complete success.
 Built, driving, and put on a VW shipping vessel just in time to make it to the show.
 Now all we had to do was to fly to Europe and pick up the harlequin on the way to Austria.
 Our flights were booked to London (we were to pick up the car at a port in southern England) and we were ready to go.
 Since we had a lot of driving to do, we would end up with a pretty tight schedule to get to lake Worthersee on time to see the show, so there wasn't much time for unscheduled activities.
 I decided that I would fly into London a day early to take in the sights.

 A quick day trip around London gave me a chance to check out some of the major sightseeing sites around the city.
 But even better, arriving a day early on Saturday afforded me the opportunity to see the FA cup semifinal match between Manchester United and Everton.
 To put it simply, for a sports fan, it was an amazing experience.
 After Anthony Martial's stoppage time winner, I will forever have the Manchester United chant in my head: "Tony Martial the boy from France, British press said he had no chance, fifty million down the drain, TONY MARTIAL SCORES AGAIN"